Tej-Panchal/Ticketing-System/README/README.md

 <b> 2.
 Download With GitHub > </b>

-Sign in with the GitHub Desktop application and you will be propted with all your avalable repositories.
-Navigate to "babyheuy616/Ticketing-System", from here you will be propted to pull origin of the repository where the application will pull from the GitHub repository and store it as default in C:\Users\'username'\GitHub\Ticketing-System from here you may proceede to the deployment section.
+Sign in with the GitHub Desktop application and you will be prompted with all your available repositories.
+Navigate to "babyheuy616/Ticketing-System", from here you will be prompted to pull origin of the repository where the application will pull from the GitHub repository and store it as default in C:\Users\'username'\GitHub\Ticketing-System from here you may proceed to the deployment section.

 ### Deploying Via AWS Amplify